 - negotiating data processing and data sharing agreements for a leading marketing research services provider and advising on data matching and modelling, activation and data anonymisation;

-- advising a global automotive manufacturer in relation to its connected car offering and on-demand rental platform;
+- advising a global automotive manufacturer in relation to its on-demand rental platform;

 - producing template contracts and negotiating the same in relation to a series of licences for a leading learned society as part of its digital programme.
 These included its App, intranet, website, endorsement and sale of translation rights deals;